BioTurboNick/ClusDoC.jl/README.md

 =================
 DoC Results: Percentage of colocalized molecules for each channel pair Clustering Results X: DBSCAN output for clustering channel X, for all clusters and significant clusters (defined by `Min Points/Sig.
 Cluster` setting)
-Clus-DoC Results X: Colocalization data for clusters in channel X to each other channel.
+Clus-DoC Results X: Colocalization data for signficant clusters in channel X to each other channel.
 Colocalized clusters are defined by having at least `Min Points/Sig.
 Cluster` points with DoC scores exceeding `Colocalized DoC Limit`.
 Noncolocalized clusters have no colocalization, and Intermediate clusters are those with minimal colocalization (below `Min Points/Sig.
 Cluster`).
 Algorithm parameters: Stores the settings used to create the data.
 Columns:
 * ROI area (μm)